hmltnbrn/trebot/README.md

     mongoimport --jsonArray --host <HOSTNAME> --ssl --username <USERNAME> --password <PASSWORD> --authenticationDatabase admin --db jeopardy --collection public --type json --file <FILENAME>.json
     ```

 7. Copy the contents of .env.example and create a new .env file with the contents pasted inside.
 Put the appropriate values in their spots.
+The URI should be provided by MongoDB Atlas or whatever database you are using.

 8. Type and run the command below to run the server.